jellekralt/Responsive-Tabs/README.md

     - New state

-ToDo
-====
-I am planning on adding these options in the future:
-- Keyboard interaction
-- Vertical Tabs
-- Refresh method
-- Multiple Accorion open

-If you have good ideas / tips about options / functionality, let me know!

 Credits
 =========
 The idea for this plugin is based on 'Easy Responsive Tabs to Accordion' by samsono (github.com/samsono)